jawadrada/CreatorVerse/README.md

 The following **additional** features are implemented:

 * [ ] List anything else that you added to improve the site's functionality!
-- Implemented responsive design for tablet and larger screen sizes.
+- Implemented responsive design for some of the pages for tablet and larger screen sizes.
 - Added additional styles to elements throughout the site.
 - I did not use PicoCSS, but I did use Tailwind CSS to further enhance styles.
+- Tried to replicate the original site as closely as possible.

 ## Video Walkthrough